shrine2000/QuickStart/README.md

 # QuickStart CLI

 A CLI tool for quickly initializing new projects with a README and .gitignore file.
 It also sets up a Git repository and opens the project in Visual Studio Code.
-An imcomplete go implemenation can be found [here](https://github.com/shrine2000/QS).
+An incomplete go implemenation can be found [here](https://github.com/shrine2000/QS).

 ## Usage